Updated: February 9th, 2023

 And that is not only my opinion.
 The Roland TD 11 K sells around 60 times per month on Amazon alone, and the kit scores and overall review score of 4.7 out of 5.
 That’s the highest score I’ve ever seen for an electronic drum set on Amazon.

-Roland TD 11 Deals
+Your Roland TD 11 Questions

 Now that you’ve read my Roland TD 11 review, I’d love to hear from you.
 Any questions?
 A story about the TD 11 to share?
 Let me know in the comments.
 I reply 100% of the time!